NHL 2K (2014 video game): Features

 The game introduced an all-new "MyCareer" mode, similar to that found in the NBA 2K series.
 Additionally, the game also features returning modes like Season, Free skate, Shootout, Winter Classic and Three-on-three minigames.
 Support for live roster updates, controllers, GameCenter connectivity and iCloud also exist.

 Reception

-The iOS version received "mixed" reviews according to the review aggregation website Metacritic.
-Within a 60 out of 100.
+The iOS version received "mixed" reviews according to the review aggregation website Metacritic, which listed an aggregate score for the game of 60 out of 100.